markusmobius/Crowdsourcr/doc/_sources/usage/installation.rst.txt

 reloading or stopping nginx)

-Then, with nginx set up like this, running ``start_a.bat`` from the Crowdsourcer package will start up two processes in two windows.
+Then, with nginx set up like this, running ``start_a.bat`` from the Crowdsourcr package will start up two processes in two windows.

 This completes the Windows installation.